Brian L. Frye: Filmmaking career

 As a filmmaker and artist, Frye worked with experimental art, found footage, and archival images.
 He was temporarily a graduate student at New York University and held other positions as a teaching assistant and librarian.
 His films were presented at Mobile Home in San Francisco, X-Film and Chicago Filmmakers in Chicago, Anthology Film Archives in New York City, Starlight Cinema in Madison, and Eiga Arts in Japan.
 Some of his films were distributed by the Film-Makers' Cooperative in New York City, where he was employed and served as a board member.

 After graduating from law school and working as a legal clerk, Frye worked as an associate at Sullivan & Cromwell from 2007 to 2010.
-While working, he ran for District Leader for the Manhattan Democrats in the Upper West Side in 2008, an election he lost by "14-8," according to his own admission.
+While working, he ran for District Leader for the Manhattan Democrats on the Upper West Side in 2008, an election he lost by "14-8," according to his own admission.
 From 2010 to 2012 he taught at the Hofstra University School of Law.
 He and his then-wife, Penny Lane, worked on the film Our Nixon and started a Kickstarter for their work in 2011.
 Further grants, from Cinereach, the Jerome Foundation, New York State Council for the Arts, and the Tribeca Film Institute Documentary Fund, allowed them to continue their work.